-We believe that our synergistic double platform can provide unique values for enterprise clients and their end customers in the auto services and the auto eInsurance markets.
+We believe that our synergistic double platform can provide unique values for enterprise clients and their end customers in the automotive aftersales services and the insurance intermediation markets.
 We strive to promote sustainable and healthy development of an integrated and digitalized service platform for car owners in China.